 If you know that you benefit from creating the written posts for a social media campaign first, you can schedule that for a day or two before you design the corresponding graphics.
-By understanding your needs and what kind of timeline is feasible, you’ll be able to finish much more efficiently.
+By understanding your needs and what kind of timeline is feasible, you’ll be managing procrastination and will be able to finish much more efficiently.

 3. Reward yourself